ecofast/sysutils/README.md

 2) fmt.Println(sysutils.GetApplicationPath())</br></br>

 Note:</br>
-This repo is NO longer maintained, you can use package [RTL](https://github.com/ecofast/rtl) instead.
+This repo is NO longer maintained, you can use [RTL](https://github.com/ecofast/rtl) instead.